 Solid tools that did not crack the main list but are worth tracking, especially for niche use cases.

-- Hiver: For Google Workspace-only teams under 15 agents wanting a help desk that lives inside Gmail
+- Hiver: For Google Workspace-only teams under 15 agents wanting a help desk that lives inside Gmail, this is the lowest-friction path

 - Kayako: Legacy mid-market help desk with honest pricing; worth checking if you need simple multi-language support without enterprise fees